 Graduates from training programs may obtain employment as a Power Engineer in most large plants or buildings in both the public and private sector; e.g., Government Buildings (Municipal, Provincial, Federal); health and educational institutions; manufacturing, production and service industries; e.g. mining, fish plants, pulp and paper, electric utilities, refineries, bottling companies, food processing plants, etc.

 The College of the North Atlantic offers a Power Engineering - Fourth Class program, which combines both theoretical and practical training components, to prepare students to enter the power engineering field at the Fourth Class level of employment.
-This program has been designed to meet the requirements of Industrial Training, Department of Education, for candidates writing Fourth Class Power Engineering examinations.
+This program has been designed to meet the requirements of Industrial Training, Department of Advanced Education and Skills, for candidates writing Fourth Class Power Engineering examinations.

 The College of the North Atlantic also offers a three year Mechanical Engineering Technology program.
 Graduates from this program are eligible for Third Class power engineering certification.